 \section{Introduction}

 Misinformation presents a persistent threat to online discourse, public trust, and democratic institutions \cite{10.1145/3733567.3735568,10.1145/3733567.3735566}.
 In response, researchers have developed a range of computational approaches to automatically detect misleading content.
-Among these, multi-agent debate (MAD) frameworks have recently gained attention for their ability to simulate adversarial reasoning \cite{liang-etal-2024-encouraging,li-etal-2024-improving-multi}, where large language model (LLM) agents engage in structured argumentation to expose factual inconsistencies.
-These multi-agent systems leverage the complementary strengths of competing perspectives and often yield more robust judgments than a single classifier.
+Among these, multi-agent debate (MAD) frameworks have recently gained attention for their ability to simulate adversarial reasoning \cite{liang-etal-2024-encouraging}, where large language model (LLM) agents engage in structured argumentation to expose factual inconsistencies.
+These multi-agent systems leverage the complementary strengths of competing perspectives and often yield more robust judgments than a single classifier \cite{li-etal-2024-improving-multi,Z4}.

-While prior studies employ MAD frameworks for post-verification tasks that focus on identifying the falsehood of claims, they often neglect the more fundamental challenge of proactive misinformation intervention.
-In the real world, users are active reasoners rather than passive recipients, requiring persuasive explanations and the capacity to resist future misinformation. \cite{10.1145/3706598.3713408}.
+Previous studies employing MAD frameworks for post-verification tasks that focus on identifying the falsehood of claims.
+However, in the real world, users are active reasoners rather than passive recipients, requiring persuasive explanations and the capacity to resist future misinformation\cite{10.1145/3706598.3713408}.
 Simply labeling a claim as false is insufficient to foster resilience against misinformation \cite{LYU2025130536}.
 Drawing on the adage that \textbf{the Truth Becomes Clearer Through Debate} \cite{han2025d2d, 10.1145/3726302.3730092}, we argue that effective misinformation interventions should prioritize transparent reasoning, evidence grounding, and persuasive debunking.

 In this study, we introduce ED2D, an evidence-based MAD framework that extends the Debate-to-Detect (D2D) framework \cite{han2025d2d} by incorporating an evidence retrieval module.
-It automatically identifies key entities and relations within a claim, retrieves factual information from external sources, and assesses the stance of the retrieved evidence with respect to the claim.
-By integrating verifiable facts into the argumentative process, ED2D mitigates hallucinations and achieves superior performance on three standard misinformation detection benchmarks.
+It automatically identifies key entities and concepts within a claim, retrieves factual information from external sources, and assesses the stance of the retrieved evidence to the claim.
+By integrating verifiable facts into the argumentative process, ED2D mitigates hallucinations and achieves superior performance on three standard misinformation detection datasets.